 Group Media & Photos

-Cast and crew of “Hiroshima miyage to Tamazo” (Hiroshima souvenir and Tamazo), Santa Fe Internment Camp, performed in March 1945.
+Cast and crew of “Hiroshima Miyage to Tamazo” (Hiroshima Souvenir and Tamazo) at the Santa Fe Internment Camp, New Mexico, March 1945.
 The script for this drama was likely written by an internee.
-2nd row from bottom (L-R): Shigeru Yano (10th).
-3rd row (L-R): Shigeki Mizumoto (2nd), Tsuneichi Yamamoto (3rd), Masayuki Chikuma (4th), Genpachi Tsushima (7th), Katsuichi Kawamoto (8th).
+Row 2 (L-R): Shigeru Yano (10th).
+Row 3 (L-R): Shigeki Mizumoto (2nd), Tsuneichi Yamamoto (3rd), Masayuki Chikuma (4th), Genpachi Tsushima (7th), Katsuichi Kawamoto (8th).
 JCCH/Patsy Saiki Archival Collection.

 Arrested: February 1942